ehus33/CheesyExtension/README.md

 ## Installation

-To get started with CheesyExtension, follow these steps:
+To get started with "Say Cheese!", follow these steps:

 1. **Clone the repository:**